Indexes in Azure Cognitive Search

 • suggester has a large potential for increasing index size, but not as much as the screenshot would indicate (all fields that could be made suggester-aware were selected, which isn't a likely scenario in most indexes).

-Also not reflected in the above table is the impact of analyzers.
-If you are using the edgeNgram tokenizer to store verbatim sequences of characters (a, ab, abc, abcd), the size of the index will be larger than if you used a standard analyzer.
+Also not reflected in the previous table is the effect of analyzers.
+If you use the edgeNgram tokenizer to store verbatim sequences of characters (a, ab, abc, abcd), the index is larger than if you use the standard analyzer.

 Basic operations and interaction